lyonel2017/Frama-C-MPI-V/README.md

 end
 ```
-Finally you bind your protocol and your world size constraint with *Frama-C* using two drivers
+The protocol and the world size constraint is bind with *Frama-C* using two drivers
 (called here `the_protocol.driver` and `size.driver`).
 More information about
 *Frama-C/WP* drivers can be found in the [Frama-C/WP manual](https://frama-c.com/download/frama-c-wp-manual.pdf):